-- 6. Plaintiff re-alleges and incorporates by reference the foregoing paragraphs, as if fully set forth herein. - 7.
-Plaintiff Realtime is the owner by assignment of United States Patent No. 8,934,535 ("the '535 Patent") entitled "Systems and methods for video and audio data storage and distribution."
-The '535 Patent was duly and legally issued by the United States Patent and Trademark Office on January 13, 2015.
-A true and correct copy of the '535 Patent is included as Exhibit A. - 8.
-On information and belief, Defendants have made, used, offered for sale, sold and/or imported into the United States products that infringe the '535 Patent, and continue to do so.
-By way of illustrative example, these infringing products include, without limitation, Defendants' video encoding, streaming, and publishing services and products, such as, e.g., Video Cloud, Brightcove Live, Mediacoder and Zencoder, and all versions and variations thereof since the issuance of the '535 Patent ("Accused Instrumentalities"). - 9.
-On information and belief, Defendants have directly infringed and continue to infringe the '535 Patent, for example, through their own use and testing of the Accused Instrumentalities, which when used, practices the method claimed by Claim 15 of the '535 Patent, namely, a method, comprising: determining a parameter of at least a portion of a data block; selecting one or more asymmetric compressors from among a plurality of compressors based upon the determined parameter or attribute; compressing the at least the portion of the data block with the selected one or more asymmetric compressors to provide one or more compressed data blocks; and storing at least a portion of the one or more compressed data blocks.
-Upon information and belief,

-Defendants use the Accused Instrumentalities to practice infringing methods for its own internal non-testing business purposes, while testing the Accused Instrumentalities, and while providing technical support and repair services for the Accused Instrumentalities to their customers.
+6. Plaintiff re-alleges and incorporates by reference the foregoing paragraphs, as if fully set forth herein.

+7. Plaintiff Realtime is the owner by assignment of United States Patent No. 8,934,535 ("the '535 patent") entitled "Systems and methods for video and audio data storage and distribution."
+The '535 patent was duly and legally issued by the United States Patent and Trademark Office on January 13, 2015.
+A true and correct copy of the '535 patent is included as Exhibit A.

+8. On information and belief, Defendants have made, used, offered for sale, sold and/or imported into the United States products that infringe the '535 patent, and continue to do so.
+By way of illustrative example, these infringing products include, without limitation, Defendants' video encoding products, such as, e.g., products that use Haivision Media Platform, the Makito X H.264, Makito X HEVC, Makito X with Storage, Makito Air, Makito XCR, and Makito X HARSH, KB Mini, KB Encoder/Transcoder Server, KB 4K Encoder/Transcoder, Kraken Series (S-KR-Base; S-KR-Base-KLV; S-KR-PREMIUM; S-KR-PREMIUM-KLV; S-KR-ULTRA; S-KR-ULTRA-KLV), Kraken CR, and streaming cloud services, such as, e.g., the Haivision Video Cloud and Connect DVR services, and all versions and variations thereof since the issuance of the '535 patent ("Accused Instrumentalities").

+9. On information and belief, Defendants have directly infringed and continue to infringe the '535 patent, for example, through its own use and testing of the Accused Instrumentalities, which when used, practices the method claimed by Claim 15 of the '535 patent, namely, a method, comprising: determining a parameter of at least a portion of a data block; selecting one or more asymmetric compressors from among a plurality of compressors based upon the determined parameter or attribute; compressing the at least the portion of the data block with the selected one or more asymmetric compressors to provide one or more compressed data blocks; and storing at least a portion of the one or more compressed data blocks.
+Upon information and belief, Defendants use the Accused Instrumentalities to practice infringing methods for their own internal non-testing business purposes, while testing the Accused Instrumentalities, and while providing technical support and repair services for the Accused Instrumentalities to their customers.